Shih tzu Dog Breed - BLEP World

 Low-carb food for weight management:

 We have a tendency to feed high-starch food like rotis made of wheat to our dogs in India.
 This can be harmful for breeds like Shih Tzus who have sensitive tummies and long coats that may make detecting allergies difficult.
 But, most importantly, Shih Tzus need to maintain a good weight so as to not stress their already stressed respiratory system.
 Weight management can lessen some of their breathing discomfort.
-Therefore, if rotis are to be given, we recommend giving them rotis made of ragi, bajra, oats, etc.
+Therefore, if rotis are to be given, we recommend giving them rotis made of ragi, bajra, oats, etc. Considering that Shih Tzus are toy breeds, it may be difficult to gauge how much food to give them daily.
+This can lead to overfeeding, which may be dangerous for Shih Tzus due to their breathing issues.
+The BLEP Dog Diet Calculator can help you plan out their meals better.

 Bone broths for coat maintenance: